buchananja/dpyp/README.md

 #### About:
 - This is a cursory attempt at building a data manipulation library in Python.
-- I use this package daily when assembling and maintaining pipelines and analysing data.
+- I use this package daily when assembling and maintaining pipelines, and analysing data.

 #### Aims:
-- Build common data manipulation procedures with clear syntax.
+- Build common data manipulation procedures with clear syntax for pipelines.
-- Build robust testing and error handling.
+- Build robust testing and error handling with high coverage.
 - Allow customisation within functions for flexibility and ease of use.
+- Maintain a cohesive naming scheme, syntax, and styling.